 What does accessibility/web accessibility mean?

-The main principles and aspects of web accessibility are:
+The main principles of web accessibility are:

-2. Operable: Websites and applications must be accessible to people with disabilities.
-This means that users who rely on keyboard navigation or voice commands must be able to use the website effectively.
+• Usability (operable): Websites must be designed in such a way that they can also be used by users with disabilities.
+This includes allowing users who rely on keyboard navigation or voice control to use the website efficiently.

 Accessibility/Web Accessibility - Projekte